 A voter who has declared an affiliation with a party prior to a primary election may only vote in that party's primary.
-A voter may write in the name of the person for whom they wish to vote for nomination to a particular office on their own party's ballot.
-Such a write-in vote for a person who is a candidate for nomination by a different party will not count as a vote in the other party's vote totals.
-A write-in vote for the candidate of a different party will count as a vote for that person in the primary for the voter's party and is an opportunity for the voter to express his or her support.
+A voter may write in the name of their preferred candidate on their own party's ballot.
+If this candidate is on a different party's ballot, the vote will not count as a vote in the other party's total.
+Instead, the write-in vote will count as a vote for that candidate in the party the voter received a ballot for.